Kyuunex/MentorshipTemplateDistributor/README.md

     ```
     - Note that few former mentees are judges and can not participate, so this eligibility test will work in combination with the previous command.
 - Set Attachment: `!set_attachment https://blabla`
-- Set Instructions: `!set_instructions Here is beatmap template for the Speedmapping contest.
-After you are done, use the !submit command, attach a file and send it this bot.
-Since this is the first time we are using a bot, anything could go wrong, so send a copy to Sylvarus A.K.A.
-Dignan after this bot just to be safe.`
+- Set Instructions: `!set_instructions Here is the beatmap template for the Speedmapping Contest.
+After you are done, use the !submit command, attach a file and send it to this bot.
+Since we are using a bot, anything could go wrong, so send a copy to Dignan as well just to be safe.
+Good luck!`

 ## DM monitoring (Code stolen from Momiji lol)
 - Message a member `!message_member`